Are there any health issues that I should be aware of when owning an American Shorthair Cat?

 Related Questions

-- What are the personality traits of American Shorthair cats?
+- What is the personality of American Shorthair cats like?

-- What is the personality like of an American Shorthair cat?
+- What is the typical personality of an American Shorthair cat?